 Of course!
 Some of our best writing consultants are math, sociology, and science majors.
 Our writing consultants are trained to work with all student writers, regardless of what course they’re seeking assistance with.

 Not at all.
 We expect you to be comfortable working with student writers, but we don’t expect you to know everything.
 Even our most experienced writing consultants still ask each other for help.
 We also keep resources on hand you can use during your sessions.
 The important thing is that you’re comfortable enough to admit when you don’t know something and are willing to help the student find the answer.

 Many of our best writing consultants speak other languages or have learned English later in life.
 In fact, we pride ourselves on our diverse staff and their ability to assist our students.

 All writing consultants attend training—both pre-semester and on select Fridays throughout the semester.
 New writing consultants complete a training agreement which invites them to reflect on their learning and experience as a new consultant.
 All training work is paid.
 Because we value this education so highly, if you’re unable to attend these training sessions you cannot be hired as a writing consultant.

-We ask that you be available a minimum of 10 hours a week.
-Student workers may work a maximum of 19.5 hours a week.
-Other employees can work up to 40 hours.
-Most of our staff work 15-30 hours in a variety of settings.
+Your scheduled hours are determined by your availability and the assignments we need to fill.
+We ask that you work a minimum of 10 hours a week.
+Most of our staff work 12 - 19 hours in a variety of settings.

 Good question.
 Actually the work is not steady.
 The Writing Center opens the second week of each semester and runs until the middle of finals week.
 In between, our business grows as the semester progresses.
 In summer we have a reduced staff who works very few hours.